EXPORTER-DEV/lazyLoadImage/README.md

-# lazyLoadImage JS
+# lazyLoadImage

-lazyLoadImage — is the simplest way to load pictures assets asynchronously.
+lazyLoadImage — javascript library, the simplest way to load pictures assets on page asynchronously.

 Features: